tiagofcardoso/speech-therapy-game/README.md

 - **MCPCoordinator**: Orchestrates communication between agents and manages game sessions
 - **GameDesignerAgent**: Responsible for creating customized games and exercises
 - **SpeechEvaluatorAgent**: Evaluates the user's pronunciation using AI models
-- **TutorAgent**: Provides pedagogical feedback and personalized instructions
+- **TutorAgent**: Provides pedagogical feedback and personalized instructions with voice output
 - **ProgressionManagerAgent**: Monitors user progress and adjusts difficulty

 This modular architecture allows dynamic generation of educational content adapted to the specific needs of each user.